digital-craftsman-de/cqs-routing/docs/examples/response-constructor.md

 > ⭐ This response constructor is supplied with the bundle.

-Most of the time the result will be an object or array and be converted into JSON throught the JSONResponseConstructor.
+Most of the time the result will be an object or array and be converted into JSON through the `SerializerJsonResponseConstructor`.
 Obviously it needs the custom normalizers for the values objects to be able to do so.

 ```php
 final readonly class SerializerJsonResponseConstructor implements ResponseConstructorInterface